 SIIMA 2019 Nominations (Malayalam): Sudani From Nigeria Tops The List

 SIIMA 2019 is on its way and the wait for the much-awaited award ceremony would come to an end in a few weeks.
 Reportedly, SIIMA 2019 will be held in Qatar on August 15 and 16.
 According to reports, Lusail Sports Arena in Doha has been chosen as the venue for this grand event, which will be attended by most of the big names from the South Indian film industry.
+More importantly, it has been revealed that Complete Actor Mohanlal will be the Guest Of Honour for the function that will be held on August 16, 2019.

 Meanwhile, voting for SIIMA 2019 is open and the team has already sent out the nominations.
 Some of the popular Malayalam movies that released in 2018 have found a prominent place on the list.
 Movies like Varathan, Sudani From Nigeria, Ee Ma Yau, Koode, etc., have got the maximum number of nominations in various categories.
 Sudani From Nigeria leads the list with as many as eight nominations and is followed by Varathan with six.
 The platform is rightly set for a tight competition.